kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 **Note:** This entire feature will be controlled by a new feature gate, `SchedulerPreEnqueuePodStatus`.
-The enablement of this feature will be dependent on the `SchedulerAsyncAPICalls` feature gate being enabled, as the asynchronous patching mechanism is critical to protecting scheduler throughput.
+The enablement of this feature will be dependent on the `SchedulerAsyncAPICalls` feature gate being enabled, as the asynchronous patching mechanism is critical to protect scheduler throughput.

 ### 1. How should plugins provide the status message?